Best AI Tools for Professional Services Firms in 2026

 Document Processing and Analysis

-Professional services work heavily involves documents—contracts, proposals, briefs, discovery materials.
+Professional services work is document-heavy - contracts, proposals, briefs, discovery materials.
 Several tools specialise in extracting value from unstructured documents.

 • Claude + API: The most flexible approach.
 Build custom workflows that process documents through Claude's analysis.
 Perfect for contract review, due diligence preparation, and proposal generation.